 After you invested, how often do you check in with them?

 Sam: This is where we try and differentiate from other investors.
-We see ourselves as a venture builder program.
-We see where the start-up is at when we invest and identify what they need to get to for the next investment round.
+We see ourselves as a venture builder.
+We see where the start-up is at when we invest and identify what they need to do in order to be ready for the subsequent investment round.
 That is for us usually the seed round.
 We also speak to other seed investors to find out what the founders need to achieve for the next round.
-Then, we create a roadmap to get them to that point.
+We then create a roadmap to get them to that point.

 We also offer our own team to help to get them there, e.g. developers, CTOs, marketing experts, finance and legal experts.
-We invite them to our office and work as one big team for 6 to 9 months until the start-up is ready for their seed round.
-With hat, we are super hands on with our portfolio companies.
-That’s why our founders love us and our investor network.
-We got 100% success rate so far.
+We invite them to our office.
+We work as one big team for 6 to 9 months until the start-up is ready for their seed round.
+With that, we are super hands on with our portfolio companies.
+That’s why our founders love us and our investor syndicate.
+We have got a 100% success rate so far – so something must be working!

-We know that the early stage of start-up growth is the most unstructured.
+We know that the early stages of start-up growth is the most unstructured.
 It’s where founders don’t know what to do next week.
 It’s when the team is the smallest, but you have the most to do.
-We want to give founders the teams that have the skills to get them to the next round.
+We want to give founders the tools, resources and capital that they need in order to proceed to their next funding round.

 What do you expect from them once they got investment?